+Medical Provider Name:

-Health Histor ry Name: Page 4 of 4 First Mid dle Last Medication: ☐ This camper will not take any daily medications while attending camp. ☐ This camper will take the following daily medication(s) while at camp: "Medication" is any substance a person takes to maintain and/or improve their health.
+page 2 of First Middl dle dle Last

+Medication: ☐ This camper will not take any daily medications while attending camp. ☐ This camper will take the following daily medication(s) while at camp: "Medication" is any substance a person takes to maintain and/or improve their health.
 This includes vitamins & natural remedies.
 The camp requires original pharmacy containers with labels which show the camper's name and how the medication should be given.
 Parents need to provide enough of each medication to last the entire time the camper will be at camp.

-Name of medication A 1 it is given Reason for takii ing it Date started □Breakfas □Lunch □Dinner □Bedtime □Other tim ÷ □Breakfas □Lunch □Dinner □Bedtime □Other tin st e me: □Breakfas □Lunch □Dinner □Bedtime □Other tim e me: □Breakfas □Lunch □Dinner □Bedtime □Other tin) Inhaler / Epi-Pen authorization: Camper has Inhaler Epi-Pen (circle one) with them and may self-administer. □ Not Needed □ No □ Yes (initials of health care provider) Immunization History: Provide the month and year for each immunization.
+or dose given How it is giv How it is given When it is given Reason for takin ng it Date started

+□Breakfas □Lunch □Dinner □Bedtime □Other tir ,

+□Breakfas □Lunch □Dinner □Bedtime □Other tir ,

+□Breakfas □Lunch □Dinner □Bedtime □Other tir ,

+□Breakfas □Lunch □Dinner □Bedtime □Other tir

+Inhaler / Epi-Pen authorization: Camper has Inhaler Epi-Pen (circle one) with them and may self-administer. □ Not Needed □ No □ Yes (initials of health care provider)

+Immunization History: Provide the month and year for each immunization.
 Starred () immunizations must be current.
-Copies of immunization forms from health-care providers or state or local government are acceptable; please attach to this form.
-Immunization Dose 1 Dose 2 Dose 3 Dose 4 Dose 5 Most Recent Dose Diptheria, tetanus, pertus: (DTaP) or (TdaP) Month/Year Month/Year Month/Year Month/Year Month/Year Month/Year Tetanus booster (dT) or (TdaP) Mumps, measles, rubella (MMR) Polio (IPV) Haemophilus influenzae type B (HIB) Pneumococcal (PCV) Hepatitis B Hepatitis A Varicella ☐ Had chicker (chicken pox) ☐ Date: n pox Meningococcal meningitis (MCV4) S
+Copies immunization forms from health-care providers or state or local government are acceptable; please attach to this form.

+Immunization Dose 1 Month/Year Dose 2 Month/Year Dose 3 Month/Year Dose 4 Month/Year Dose 5 Month/Year Most Recent Dose Month/Year

+Diptheria, tetanus, pert (DTaP) or (TdaP) ussis

+Tetanus booster (dT) or (TdaP) , 1

+Mumps, measles, rube (MMR) ·lla

+Polio (IPV)

+Haemophilus influenzae type B (HIB)

+Pneumococcal (PCV)

+Hepatitis B "

+Hepatitis A

+Varicella ☐ Had chic (chicken pox) ☐ Date: ken pox

+Meningococcal mening (MCV4) jitis